MPSVIRAJ/Wound-Border-Characterization/README.md

 * **End-to-End Pipeline:** Includes modules for preprocessing, quantitative feature extraction, clustering, classification, and visualization.
 * **Thoroughly Tested:** A comprehensive suite of unit tests ensures code reliability, achieving over 90% coverage on core application logic.
 * **CLI Controllable:** A robust command-line interface allows for easy execution of any individual pipeline stage (`extract`, `cluster`, `train`, `predict`) or the full sequence.
+* **Interactive Visualization:** The pipeline generates interactive Matplotlib plots at key processing stages, allowing for an in-depth visual analysis of intermediate and final results.

 ### Built With